-

 Cheltenham

 Hugh McAuley joined Conwy United under Wirral based manager John Hulse and established as a pacey wide midfielder.
-He moved to Leek when many United players followed Hulse to Bangor and began scoring goals.
-After a successful season he was signed by Cheltenham as they prepared for their first season in the Football League in July 1999.
+He moved to Southport and then Leek Town - when many Conwy players had followed Hulse to Bangor City - and began scoring goals for the midlands side.

 Mike Flynn